When shopping around for a five stringed bass guitar, there are many different factors that you should take into consideration before making a

 You should expect some fuzziness in the electronic section of the Airline Bighorn.
 Set up with a set of Airline humbuckers that come with separate volume and tone controls knobs and a three-way pickup selector switch.
 As for the pickups, they tend to run on the hotter side and are fuzzy, but are still fixed enough to sound Bluesy.

-The unique sound of this guitar is aesthetically pleasing, especially since it’s just under $500.
+The unique sound of this guitar is aesthetically pleasing, especially since it’s just under $500 (For the latest prices and discounts, check here).
 It’s also a guitar that’s cosmetically pleasing to look at, don’t you agree?

 If you’ve ever listened to BB King, you’ve heard him play the ES-335, although he called his guitar Lucille.
 This is a high-end guitar that many Blues playing guitarists describe to be their dream guitar.
 I’ve had the privilege of borrowing this beauty from one of my friends and was able to play it for a few hours.